spatie/laravel-responsecache/README.md

      * You may use a string or an array here.
      */
     'cache_tag' => '',

     /*
      * This class is responsible for generating a hash for a request.
 This hash
      * is used to look up an cached response.
      */
     'hasher' => \Spatie\ResponseCache\Hasher\DefaultHasher::class,

+    /*
+     * This class serializes cache data and expands it.
+     * Serialization can save the data to be returned in an appropriate form.
+     */
+    'serializer' => \Spatie\ResponseCache\Serializer\DefaultSerializer::class,
 ];
 ```